scalar-labs/scalardb-samples/multi-storage-transaction-sample/README.md

 # Multi-storage Transaction Sample

-This is a sample application for Multi-storage Transaction in Scalar DB.
+This is a sample application for Multi-storage Transaction in ScalarDB.

 ## Prerequisites
 - Java (OpenJDK 8 or higher)